 First of all, we could use the time that is usually wasted on long roads, in preparing more for the lessons; second, it gave the students –especially the new ones- more confidence trying to speak, as they are getting the lesson in the comfortable place of their choice, with no one around except me in the camera; and finally, with both of us being in front of our laptops, it was easier and more functional to exchange videos, helpful websites, task files, and short stories.
 And also there are many students who want to learn Turkish in their country but they can’t find a good course or teacher nearby.

-I live near İstanbul.
+I live in Izmir.
 Apart from teaching, I spend time with exploring new methods for teaching language, gardening, traveling, and taking some courses that I am interested in.

 · For all levels: the goal is to improve the students’ abilities in reading, writing, listening, and speaking.

 · For speaking, I use examples (sayings, expressions, news, questions, jokes, slangs… etc) from daily life.

 · Every course is specific to the student, based on his specific requirements.